- Nature & Wildlife

 Find more accommodation options to stay in Aswan.

-Stare long enough at the rocks jutting out of the sea at this gorgeous stretch of coastline, some 14km northwest of Marsa Matruh, and you'll start to imagine that the karst on the right is actually the final Queen of the Ptolemaic Kingdom of Egypt.
+Stare long enough at the rocks jutting out of the sea at this gorgeous stretch of coastline, northwest of Marsa Matruh, and you'll start to imagine that the karst on the right is actually the final Queen of the Ptolemaic Kingdom of Egypt.
 The natural pool here is supposedly where Mark Antony and Cleopatra once bathed together but you should be here for the electric blue of the sea.

 Find more accommodation options to stay in Marsa Matruh.